ShayCrane/201-Reading-Notes/Class06.md

 # Windows Defender Security Center
 https://www.thewindowsclub.com/windows-defender-security-center

+This topic is important, as it directs the reader to the use and design philosophy of windows defender security center.

 Access through the system tray (in Windows 11) by right-clicking on the icon.

 A dashboard for all security features, and implemented in order to make the security of the computer accessible to regular users.